Add a GitHub workflow

 At this stage it is a good idea to commit your files.

-Step 7: Try to run the workflow
+Step 7: Test the workflow

 Next step